Feel good by contributing – help others to gain clarity on their sexual health. Note: TBD Health Inc. is not a non-profit.

 We are not here to judge or tell you to stop having oral sex (we’d be telling most of the population to do that!).
 But we can tell you a little bit about ways that you can help protect yourself if you choose to have oral sex.

 -Know your status and/or the status of your partner(s).
-While testing at the throat is not routinely recommended by the CDC or most healthcare providers, you can always ask about this screening if you are having oral sex.
-General STI screening is also important as well. -Add some barrier protection.
+While testing at the throat is not included in routine STI tests, there are absolutely tests like include oral testing!
+TBD's 3 Site Chlamydia & Gonorrhea kit is a great option. -Add some barrier protection.
 A barrier helps protect the contact to bodily fluids and potential lesions that can spread infection.
 For oral sex with a penis, use a non-lubricated latex condom (or plastic if you’re allergic to latex).
 For oral sex with a vagina or anus, try a dental dam or cut open a condom to use as a barrier (check out the instructions here).

 Yes, there is actually a whole CDC diagram on how to cut a condom to create a dental dam.
 This might be the only time the CDC (or any healthcare professional) will ever recommend cutting a condom.